 All students with disabilities who require University assistance with campus accommodations, academic adjustments, or auxiliary aids shall identify themselves to the Office of Disability Services as soon as they are aware that they require assistance.
 Students are not eligible for services from the Office of Disability Services unless they identify themselves to that office and provide appropriate documentation of disability.
 Students are not eligible for assistance retroactively prior to such identification.

-Once a student with one or more disabilities has been admitted to the University and has identified himself/herself to the Office of Disability Services, that office shall work with the various academic departments that will be serving the student to provide necessary assistance or information on accommodations specific to their disability.
+Once a student with one or more disabilities has been admitted to the University and has self- identified to the Office of Disability Services, that office shall work with the various academic departments that will be serving the student to provide necessary assistance or information on accommodations specific to their disability.
 The Office of Disability Services shall work with the student in locating any necessary educational auxiliary aids and services, acquisition or modification of equipment or devices, or other similar services and actions deemed necessary as educational aids to ensure programmatic and campus accessibility.

 3. Students and Employees

 The University shall not assume any responsibility for the provision of attendants, individually prescribed devices, readers for personal use or study, or any device or service of a personal nature.
 The arrangements for these types of services are entirely the responsibility of the individual student or employee.